 Leo Awards – Hollywood North Magazine got the great opportunity to watch the amazing awards ceremony known as the Leo Awards, which is probably the most important awards ceremony ever.
 Guests are treated like the most expensive gold in Fort Knox with top quality gourmet meals, outstanding entertainment, and top-notch awards for so many categories such as TV shows, Movies, documentaries, and even student films.
 Truly an amazing event and I’m hoping for more great chances for coverage next year.

-WIFTV Spotlight Gala – The best thing about the film industry is the fact that there women working in it.
+WIFTV Spotlight Gala – The best thing about the film industry is the fact that there are women working in it.
 And they always do an incredible and creative job at any film they write, direct, and make.
 In fact, they do an incredible and creative job at anything in the film industry.
 The WIFTV Spotlight awards not only showcased some of the greatest women winning stunning awards, but audience also got treated to a delicious buffet, and Tracy Bell hosting with a wide plethora of talented impersonations.
 Who knows what could be in store for this year?

 Mighty Asian Moviemaking Marathon 13 – The head starter for Vancouver Asian Film Festival, MAMM is like most short film competitions where teams are given special subjects they must cover.
 Slightly different from the usual short film competitions because they become part of VAFF which happens later on in the year.
 MAMM this year had a huge amount of teams (slightly more than average, I heard) with so many great and funny films.
 I could probably be on the teams for next year, but who knows if I’d still be able to cover the event?
 Hmm…